Infinite-Nomic/Infinite-Nomic/round6/rules.md

 Ping one (and only one) player with whom you do not already have an active contract and propose your contract.
 If the pinged player agrees to the terms, and neither party has voided a mutual contract  before, then the contract is initiated.

 Once both players have fulfilled their respective parts of the contract, the contract is terminated.
 While the contract is still in effect, if a player fails to fulfil the conditions imposed on them by the contract within the specified amount of time, then that player loses 20 points and the other gains 15 points.
 If and when that happens, the contract is immediately terminated.

+Action: Nap
+Cooldown: 1
+The player performing this action gains 1 point at the end of the day as long as they did none of the following during the day:
+*Performed any other action
+*Done anything factorially
+*Made a proposal

 # 10. Factories and Modules
 Each player owns a factory, which produces Points and Dad Coins.
 The